dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR02.md

 )
 ```

-Some other things that are important to know about reactors are that you shouldn‟t prompt for user input or call the (command) function in a reactor‟s callback function.
+Some other things that are important to know about reactors are that you shouldn't prompt for user input or call the (command) function in a reactor's callback function.
 While it can be done successfully in some cases, it can also cause problems because some reactors fire while commands are still active. don't count on being able to do this and be prepared for problems.
 Also note that just like with recursive programming, it's possible to have a reactor fire itself.
 That is, if your save reactor saved the drawing, or if an object reactor modified an object, it could fire itself resulting in an endless loop.
 You'll need to make programming considerations in your code to check for those conditions to prevent them from occurring.
 The most common method is to have your callback function check for the value in a variable, and if it's not set, set it and proceed with the callback function.
 If the event triggers itself, it'll see that the variable is already set and not finish.
 Just don't forget to clear the flag when your code is finished processing whatever it's doing.

 there's a lot to reactors.
 Review the AutoLISP reference for the various types of reactors available as well as their events and the various functions that help you manage reactors.
 If you're ambitious, dissect the 2 utility functions I've supplied and see how they work.
 If you can understand the logic and workings of those 2 utility functions, You'll have already mastered programming reactors in Visual LISP.